billykore/kore/README.md

 # Golang Monorepo
-Monorepo for all Go service that I want to write
+Monorepo for all Go service I want to write